 - The Georgia Power Environmental Health Science Scholarship.
 Awarded annually to two students in the Department of Environmental Health Science from underrepresented and diverse backgrounds.
 Recipients are selected on the basis of academic excellence and career interest in the Environmental Health Science field.

-- The Randall Oliver Manning Scholarship.
+- The Randall O. Manning Scholarship.
 This award provides financial support to an undergraduate student majoring in Environmental Health Science who has excelled in internship experiences.
 It honors the legacy of Dr. Randall Manning (1956-2012) who received his bachelor, master and doctorate degrees from the University of Georgia.
 Dr. Manning spent 20 years inspiring, teaching and mentoring environmental health student interns and provided future environmental health scientists with hands-on training that would allow them to excel in their chosen field.
+2018 Application Information.

 - The Rowe Environmental Health Award is named in honor of the Rowe Family and in memory of Kimberly Lynne Rowe (1970-1995), an Environmental Health Science alumnus and a budding public health professional.
 Awarded to a graduating senior majoring in Environmental Health Science with a strong interest in public health.
 Selection criteria for this cash award is based on letters of recommendation, aspiration of the student, financial need and/or academic performance.
 No application is required.
 The recipient is selected by the EHS Department’s Scholarship Committee.